-BUAD 834 Special Topics in Operation Management 1-3 Covers various topics in operations management at all levels of the firm.
-Individual inquiry stressed PREREQ: BUAD831 BUAD 835 Managing New Product Development Projects 3 Examines techniques and issues in project management, with special emphasis on new product development projects.
+BUAD 832 OPERATIONS PLANNING AND CONTROL 3 Analyzes problems and advanced decision techniques for effective management of operating resources Topics include forecasting, capacity requirements determination, operations planning and scheduling, and inventory management.
+Applications in both manufacturing and service settings are emphasized PREREQ: BUAD831 BUAD 833 International Operations 3 Focuses on issues concerning the management of international operations.
+Topics include international sourcing for materials and services, location decisions for non-domestic production activities, worldwide logistical systems, and managing non-domestic operations and projects.
+PREREQ: BUAD831 BUAD 834 Special Topics in Operation Management 1-3 Covers various topics in operations management at all levels of the firm.
+Individual inquiry stressed.
+PREREQ: BUAD831 BUAD 835 MANAGING NEW PRODUCT DEVELOPMENT PROJECTS Examines techniques and issues in project management, with special emphasis on new product development projects.
 Topics include models for cost estimation, process selection, competitive benchmarking, concurrent engineering, and successful project management.
-Teams prepare proposal for developing and introducing a new product into the PREREQ: BUAD831, BUAD880, FINC850 BUAD 836 PROBLEM STRUCTURING AND ANALYSIS FOR DECISION MAKING Introduces problem structuring and analysis for decision making under risk.
+Teams prepare proposal for developing and introducing a new product into the marketplace.
+PREREC: BUAD831, BUAD880, FINC850 BUAD 836 PROBLEM STRUCTURING AND ANALYSIS FOR DECISION MAKING 3 Introduces problem structuring and analysis for decision making under risk.
 Emphasizes both applications and methodology.
-Examines the effects of creativity and problem defini-tion on decision making.
-Uses various problems involving uncertainty to enhance decision making skills and expand students' awareness and understanding of business problems.
-PREREQ: BUAD831 BUAD 837 Decision Support and Expert Systems for BUSINESS 3 Focuses on using decision support systems (DSS) and expert systems (ES) to enhance decision making in business.
-Critically examines the literature on the development of information systems.
-Discusses technical and behavioral issues related to the design and implementation of effective DSS and ES PREREQ: BUAD831 BUAD 840 Social, Ethical, Legal and Political Environment of THE FIRM Examines the social, legal, and ethical rights and obligations of the firm, employers, and employees, with respect to product safety, sales, advertising, hiring and firing, company loyalty, the environment and the community BUAD 841 INTERNATIONAL BUSINESS MANAGEMENT 3 Development of business strategies for the multinational business organization.
-Emphasis on dealing with international governmental constraints and organization structures.
-Projects focusing on the assessment of the business environment in specific countries BUAD 842 Special Topics in Management of Technology 1-3 Examines selected topics in the management of technology.
-Individual inquiry stressed.
-PREREQ: BUAD870.
-BUAD 843 Special Topics in Global Business 3 Examines selected topics in global business, that may focus on one or more areas of the world (e.g. the European Union, Latin America, Pacific Basin, etc.).
-Course may be offered overseas BUAD 849 SEMINAR IN BUSINESS ADMINISTRATION 3 With an emphasis on research methodology, individual inquiry, and communication of results, students will pursue areas of interest to them and prepare formal presentations of their findings PREREQ: Requires 24 MBA credits BUAD 864 INTERNSHIP 1 PF Fieldwork designed to allow a student to apply acquired knowledge in a corporate setting.
-Requires a corporate sponsorship, a performance evaluation to be completed by that sponsor, and a written paper to be submitted to the administrator of internships BUAD 870 ORGANIZATIONAL BEHAVIOR AND ADMINISTRATION Develops a knowledge base and requisite skills for managing individual, group, and organizational processes through the use of diagnostic models, cases, and/or experimental exercises Individual and organizational level topics are emphasized.
-Some group level topics are also included.
-BUAD 871 Managing for Creativity and Innovation 3 Focuses on individual characteristics and group and organizational factors that influence the ability of organizations to generate new products and/or processes, and to implement new products/processes.
-Students practice skills to diagnose barriers and develop creative organizations.
-PREREQ: BUAD870.
+Examines the effects of creativity and problem definition on decision making.
+Uses various problems involving uncertainty to enhance decision making skills and expand students' awareness and understanding of business problems PREREC: BUAD831.
+BUAD 837 DECISION SUPPORT AND EXPERT SYSTEMS FOR BUSINESS 3 Focuses on using decision support systems (DSS) and expert systems (ES) to enhance decision making in business Critically examines the literature on the development of information systems.
+Discusses technical and behavioral issues related to the design and implementation of effective DSS and ES.
+PREREQ: BUAD831.

+BUAD 840 Social, Ethical, Legal and Political Environment of the Firm 3 Examines the social, legal, and ethical rights and obligations of the firm, employers, and employees, with respect to product safety, sales, advertising, hiring and firing, company loyally, the environment and the community BUAD 841 International Business Management 3 Development of business strategies for the multinational business organization Emphasis on dealing with international governmental constraints and organization structures.
+Projects focusing on the assessment of the business environment in specific countries.
+BUAD 842 Special Topics in Management of Technology 1-3 Examines selected topics in the management of technology Individual inquiry stressed PREREQ: BUAD870 BUAD 843 SPECIAL TOPICS IN GLOBAL BUSINESS 3 Examines selected topics in global business, that may focus on one or more areas of the world (e.g. the European Union, Latin America, Pacific Basin, etc.).
+Course may be offered overseas.
+BUAD 849 Seminar in Business Administration 3 With an emphasis on research methodology, individual inquiry, and communication of results, students will pursue areas of interest to them and prepare formal presentations of their findings PREREQ: Requires 24 MBA credits.